- Can I get a detailed analysis of Standlee Premium Products?

 No matter if baled, cubed, pelleted or chopped forage the nutrition value stays the same.
 Chopped products have a higher calorie content but not due to forage but because of additives, such as canola oil.

-- Why is canola oil added to Standlee Premium Western Chopped Forage products?
+- Why is canola oil added to Standlee Premium Chopped Forage products?

 Standlee adds canola oil to its chopped forage products to eliminate dust in the package.
 Canola oil is also a great non-sugar safe source of calories for horses and a rich source of Omega-3, 6 and 9 fatty acids which are essential for skin and hair coat care as well as general health.

-- What is the Concentrated Separator By-Product that is listed as an ingredient in beet pulp products?
+- What is the Concentrated Separator By-Product that is listed as an ingredient in Smart Beet products?

 Concentrated Separator By-Product or CSB is a secondary molasses produced during the separation of sugars from normal sugar beet molasses.
 It contains most of the molasses components but is lower in sugar content than ordinary molasses.
 Sugar beet molasses undergoes a process in which approximately half of the sugar is removed, concentrating proteins and minerals to form CSB.
 Compared with Cane Molasses, CSB has more crude protein, ash, and moisture; but as stated less sugar content.
 There has been extensive research into the use of CSB in the feed industry with Molasses based diets and supplements with no adverse effects.
 Please ensure to consult your veterinarian or equine nutritionist before adding or changing your animal's diet.